Successes

 Supporting Public Officials

-We have participated in FireFighter Recognition Days.
-We recently began a series of Wildland-Urban Interface (WUI) collaboration meetings with Berkeley Fire Chief David Sprague and his staff to support the development of pending vegetation management and home hardening programs that will be supported by funds from Measure FF, and to set priorities for fuel reduction.
+We have participated in FireFighter Recognition Days, Alameda Emergency Preparedness Day, and other officea events.
+We recently began a series of Wildland-Urban Interface (WUI) collaboration meetings with Berkeley Fire Chief David Sprague and his staff to support the development of vegetation management and home hardening programs that will be supported by funds from Measure FF, and to set priorities for fuel reduction.
 We have also agreed to support the Fire Department and the City of Berkeley by a messaging campaign to educate residents about the need for vegetation management and home hardening.

 Advocating for Needed Action

-We have attended all of the City’s Disaster and Fire Safety Commission (DFSC) meetings over the past three years, and have made numerous public comments and suggestions.
+We have attended many of the City’s Disaster and Fire Safety Commission (DFSC) meetings, and have made numerous public comments and suggestions.
 This included a presentation to the DFSC on the need to first clean up the eucalyptus understory and then to replace the trees with non-hazardous species.
-We also made this presentation to the Fire Chief and his staff.

-We published an Opinion in Berkeleyside advocating for the clean up and replacement of eucalyptus in Berkeley.
-Other articles and publications are planned.
+We published Opinions in Berkeleyside and other publications advocating for the clean up and replacement of eucalyptus in Berkeley, and for vegetation management and home hardening efforts.

 Informing Residents and Public Officials

-We have conducted over a dozen tours to show city and university officials the condition of the eucalyptus groves in Northeast Berkeley.
-These have included tours for the Fire Chief, the Assistant Chief in charge of the WUI Division, city council members, and members of the DFSC.
+We have conducted over a dozen tours to show city and university officials the condition of the eucalyptus groves in Berkeley.
+These have included tours for the Fire Chief, the Assistant Chief in charge of the WUI Division, several city council members, and several members of the DFSC.

 We host an annual PotLuck dinner to educate residents of the nature of the catastrophic fire risk and how it can be eliminated, and to pass out educational materials on home hardening, evacuation planning and other relevant topics.
-The 2022 PotLuck was attended by over 150 residents and included talks by the Fire Chief and three City Council members. (add photo of Potluck)
+The 2023 PotLuck was attended by over 150 residents and included talks by the Mayor, the Fire Chief, a City Council Member, and PG&E.

 Supporting Preparedness and Training

-We are working with residents on evacuation planning and preparedness.
+We work with residents and community groups on evacuation planning and preparedness.
 This effort has included creating a “Model Plan” for a neighborhood of about 30 residents (Hill Court).
 The plan includes preparedness, advance decisions on pre-evacuation on Extreme Hazard Days, and plans to help the elderly and physically challenged to escape a firestorm.
 We believe that self-created neighborhood plans of single blocks or small groups are needed to effect an actionable plan.

 We have made presentations to community organizations about the nature of the catastrophic fire risk and steps residents can take, including Go-Bags and local neighborhood evacuation planning.
 One such presentation was to Ashby Village, an organization of over 2,000 members.